jbakse/compform_notes/content/week_7_pixels/index.md

 # Assignment
 Sketch!
 Explore working with images pixels.

-Post at least one sketch for each of the following:
+Post *at least one* sketch *for each* of the following:
 - Generate an image from scratch: pixel by pixel.
 Don't call any high level drawing function like `ellipse()` or `rect()`.
 - Load an image and process its pixels.
+Show the result.
 - Use an image as an input source to control a drawing.
+Don't show the original image, just the output.

 This week, most of your posts should be still images.
 You might also consider creating animations.
 Since p5 pixel access is slow, this technique will pair well with pre-rendering.

 ## Optional Challenge: Ouroboros
 Create code that processes an image.
 Feed the result back into your code.
 Repeat.
 What happens after several generations?
 Post your source image, the result after one generation, and the result after several generations.
+Alternately, capture 90 generations as frames and post as a video.

-# Working With Pixel Data in p5
+# Writing Pixel Data

 ## A Basic Example